Loading...

 Sign Up For Email Notifications

 Opening business accounts can create angst!
-Why are there so many different types of business entities - Sole Proprietorships owned by a married couple, LLCs, LLPs, General Partnerships, Limited Partnerships, Corporations, Escrow Accounts, and Political Organizations!
-What is the securest way to determine who has the authority to transact on behalf of a business entity when owned by another entity?
+Sole Proprietorships owned by a married couple, LLCs, LLPs, General Partnerships, Limited Partnerships, Corporations, escrow accounts, and political organizations - why are there so many different types of business entities?
+What is the securest way to determine who has the authority to transact on behalf of a business entity – especially when owned by another entity?
 Verifying if a business entity is legitimate and who has the authority to transact business on behalf of that entity can be challenging.
-When can a company use the owner's SSN vs. an EIN?
+When can a business use the owner's SSN vs. an EIN?
 When does a bank need a partnership agreement, bylaws, or operating agreement?
 FinCen requirements will be addressed.
-In this two-hour comprehensive webinar, participants gain confidence and a clear understanding of the regulations, compliance, documentation, and proper TIN requirements for opening a business account.
-This session is not state law specific.
+In this two-hour comprehensive webinar, participants gain confidence and a clear understanding of the regulatory, compliance, documentation, and proper TIN requirements for opening business accounts.
+This session is not state law-specific.

 What You'll Learn